macbrina/fitnudge/apps/docs/EXERCISE_DATABASE_INTEGRATION.md

 - Added `_enhance_exercises_with_demos()` method
 - Automatically looks up each exercise in generated plans
-- Adds GIF URLs, instructions, and metadata
+- Adds MP4 URLs, instructions, and metadata
 - Works for all workout plans

 **Before**: